Tissue Transfer Procedure

 - Salvaging/restoring broken slides back to a whole mount

-This tissue/cell transfer procedure will take time to accomplish steps properly and obtain a well prepared end product.
-Reduced timings and short cuts should not be taken.
-Practicing the technique prior to performing on specimens with limited availability is highly suggested.
-Cellular and staining quality of tissues/smears will not be affected and histochemical, immunohistochemistry and cytochemical procedures can be performed on transferred samples with reliable results.
+This tissue/cell transfer procedure takes time to obtain a well-prepared end product.
+Reduced timings/short cuts should not be taken.
+Practicing the technique prior to performing on limited specimens is suggested.
+Staining quality of tissues will not be affected and histochemical, immunohistochemistry (IHC) and cytochemical procedures can be performed on transferred samples with reliable results.

-- Complete staining procedure; dehydrate, clear with xylene and blot excess xylene from slide edges.
+- Complete staining procedure: dehydrate, clear with xylene, blot excess xylene from slide edges.

-- Apply sufficient amount of Mount-Quick Mounting Media to flow over and fully cover the tissue section(s).
+- Apply Mount-Quick Mounting Media to flow over and fully cover the tissue section(s).

-- Standard coverglass application; install coverglass, one edge first, allowing air bubbles to escape as opposite edge is lowered on to the slide.
+- Standard coverglass; install one edge first, allowing air bubbles to escape as opposite edge is lowered to slide.

-- Liquid coverglass (coverglass free) application; allow to dry for 30 minutes in a flat horizontal position before handling and viewing microscopically.
+- Liquid coverglass (coverglass free); allow to dry flat for 30 minutes before handling and viewing microscopically.

 - Dry slides a minimum of 24-48 hours before filing.